A Chinese Continuous Sign Language Dataset Based on Complex Environments: Related Work

 \subsection{Continuous sign language dataset}

 A CSL dataset serves as an indispensable cornerstone for researching CSLR technology, with its quality directly determining the performance and application potential of recognition algorithms\cite{zhou2021improving}\cite{feng2022sign}.
 In recent years, with the rapid development of artificial intelligence technologies, a series of CSL datasets have emerged, contributing significantly to the advancement of this field.
 Agris et al.\cite{von2010signum} pioneered the creation of the SIGNUM sign language dataset, which includes rich samples of isolated words and continuous sentences performed by 25 signers of different genders and age groups.
 Although SIGNUM made initial explorations in diversity and corpus size, the limitation of 450 different German sign language words and 780 continuous sentences did not adequately meet the large-scale data requirements of deep learning algorithms.
 In 2015, Koller et al.\cite{koller2015continuous} introduced the PHOENIX14-2014 dataset, which collected 6,841 continuous sentences through weather forecast programs on German public television, significantly enhancing the scale and practicality of the dataset.
 Building on this, Camgoz et al.\cite{camgoz2018neural} extended the dataset to create the PHOENIX14-2014T dataset, enhancing its professionalism and introducing refined sign boundary definitions, annotated by deaf experts, further improving the dataset's quality.
 Huang et al.\cite{huang2018video} focused on Chinese sign language, collecting video data including RGB, depth, and body joint patterns using Microsoft Kinect cameras, providing a multimodal perspective for sign language recognition research.
 Adaloglou et al.\cite{adaloglou2021comprehensive} concentrated on practical application scenarios of sign language, building cases involving interactions with police departments, hospitals, and citizen service centers, enriching the diversity of scenes in the dataset.
 Niu et al.\cite{niu2024hong} utilized an automated data collection pipeline to systematically gather extensive continuous sign language videos from seven months of sign language news broadcasts by Hong Kong Television Broadcasts Limited (TVB), further expanding the publicly available data resources.
 Despite the critical role these datasets have played in advancing sign language recognition technology, most originate from laboratory environments or television programs, commonly featuring a single background and uniform lighting conditions, which differ significantly from real-life sign language communication scenarios.
 In Table \RNum{1}, we list some large-scale publicly available continuous sign language datasets based on video.
-Given the limitations of existing datasets, we have constructed a Chinese CSL dataset that truly reflects the complexity of real-life environments.
-Unlike previous datasets limited to laboratory settings or television programs, ours involves real-world collection by sign language performers, aiming to capture the dynamics of sign language in authentic scenarios, including varied backgrounds, natural lighting conditions, and rich contextual changes.